senba1000m3/ai-chatbot-prompt-test/README.md

 # Project τ (read as Project Tau)
 Project τ is an experimental AI chat app for code-oriented template development, a side project branched off (but a totally different, brand new approach) from our previous platform, Project TAI (**T**eaching assistant **AI**).
 Our main focus is on a flexible, extensible system for building all kinds of generative UI tools — whether inline, block-based, or streaming.

+You can find more information about Project TAI from a Facebook post authored by NTHU (National Tsing Hua University) [here](https://www.facebook.com/share/p/1MUugtN2nW/).

+(For a translated version, check out the [shared chat](https://project-tau.ritmo.dev/chat/share/iiYx9dm) we created using Project τ itself!)

 ## Developers
 - [Ritmo](https://github.com/ritmo-v0) - Overall code structure
 - [UNO](https://github.com/UN-O) - AI SDK related stuff and tools